Radio programmes win over millions of people in Tanzania to sustainability

 The overarching goal is to establish organic farming practices across all of Tanzania.
 This should increase the food security and independence of farmers and also contribute to healthier soils and more biodiversity.

 In the next project phase, radio programmes will help raise awareness about sustainable farming methods among at least four million smallholder farmers, and at least 1.2 million of them are expected to actually apply agroecological practices by 2027.
-To achieve this, the number of participating radio stations will be increased from 5 to 15.
-All in all, the radio stations have a potential listenership of around 10 million people.
+The project works directly with five selected radio stations, which together have a potential listenership of around 10 million people.

 Interactive radio